Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/technical-guide.md

     - Backend Services Auth Handler enables the auth flow for SMART backend services scenarios.
 - Storage Account
   - Needed for Azure Function, assorted static assets, and configuration tables.
-- Azure KeyVault
-  - Needed for JWKS authentication since Azure AD does not support the RSA384 or ES384 encryption algorithms.
 - Azure Static Web Apps
   - Needed for the Patient Standalone authorize flow to properly handle scopes.
 Azure AD does not support session based scoping.